Letgamer/sweet-vscode-icons/README.md

 1. Click **Reload** to reload your editor
 1. Navigate to File > Preferences > File icon Theme > **sweet vscode icons**

+## Forked
+Please not that this is only a fork of the original Theme to provide support for vscodium!

 ## License

 [MIT](https://github.com/EliverLara/sweet-vscode-icons/blob/master/LICENSE.md)